-The Board of Directors proposes that the Annual General Meeting on 11 May 2015 authorises distribution of capital to shareholders of Björn Borg through an automatic redemption procedure.
-Provided that the proposal is approved, each share is split into two shares of which one will be named redemption share.
-The redemption shares will be automatically redeemed at SEK 1.50 per redemption share.
-The total capital distribution of the proposal amounts to approximately SEK 37.7 million.
+The Board of Directors proposes that the Annual General Meeting on 19 May 2016 resolves on distribution of capital to shareholders of Björn Borg through an automatic redemption procedure.
+The proposal means that each share is split into two shares (so called share split 2:1) of which one will be named redemption share.
+The redemption shares will be automatically redeemed at SEK 2.00 per redemption share.
+The total capital distribution of the proposal amounts to approximately SEK 50.3 million.

-Shareholders that are registered with Euroclear as of the record date, which is 21 May 2015, will be entitled to redemption shares.
-The last day of trading in Björn Borg shares including entitlement to redemption shares is 19 May 2015.
+Shareholders that are registered in the share register maintained by Euroclear as of the record date, which is 30 May 2016, will receive redemption shares.
+The last day of trading in Björn Borg shares including entitlement to redemption shares is 26 May 2016.